Modern Slavery Statement 2018

 This statement highlights our (Vale of Aylesbury Housing Trust) approach to understand all potential modern slavery risks related to our business in compliance with section 54 of the Modern Slavery Act 2015.
 This approach is aimed at ensuring that there is no slavery or human trafficking in our business and our supply chains.
-This statement relates to the financial year 1 April 2016 to 31 March 2017.
-Our turnover exceeds the £36 million turnover threshold set by the Modern Slavery Act (Transparency in Supply Chains) Regulations 2015 for the relevant financial year.
+This statement relates to the financial year 1 April 2017 to 31 March 2018.

 We operate solely in England and all of our first-tier suppliers are UK based.
 However, as we commission construction and refurbishment projects for our properties, we effectively operate in a 'high risk' sector.
 We are aware that the construction industry is more susceptible to modern slavery and human trafficking than many other sectors, even for those companies operating solely within the UK.

 We recognise that we have a responsibility to take a robust approach to slavery and human trafficking.
 We are absolutely committed to preventing slavery and human trafficking in our corporate activities, and to ensuring that our infrastructure is free from slavery and human trafficking.

 We asked our significant construction related suppliers to review their survey responses provided to us in 2017 in order to continue to ensure there is no known modern slavery or human trafficking in the supply chain.
 Newly appointed suppliers have also been asked to complete the same survey.
 There was a 100% response rate from the 27 suppliers asked.
 Of those 27 suppliers who responded, 7 are required to prepare their own transparency in supply chains statement.